qdrant/examples/qdrant_101_getting_started/README.md

 5. [Conclusion](##-5.-Conclusion)
 6. [Resources](##-6.-Resources)

-## 1. Learning Outcomes
+## 1. Learning outcomes

-By the end of this tutorial, you will be able to
+By the end of this tutorial, you will be able to:
 - Create, update, and query collections of vectors using Qdrant.
 - Conduct semantic search based on new data.
 - Develop an intuition for the mechanics behind the recommendation API of Qdrant.
-- Understand, and get creative with, the kind of data you can add to your payload.
+- Understand and get creative with the kind of data you can add to your payload.

 ## 2. Installation

-The open source version of Qdrant is available as a docker image and it can be pulled and run from any machine with docker in it.
-If you don't have Docker installed in your PC you can follow the instructions in the official documentation [here](https://docs.docker.com/get-docker/).
-After that, open your terminal start by downloading the image with the following command.
+The open source version of Qdrant is available as a Docker image.
+You can download the image and run it from any machine with Docker installed on it.
+If you don't have Docker installed, follow the instructions [here](https://docs.docker.com/get-docker/).
+After you have installed Docker, Terminal and download the Qdrant image:

 ```sh
 docker pull qdrant/qdrant
 ```

-Next, initialize Qdrant with the following command, and you should be good to go.
+Next, initialize Qdrant:

 ```sh
 docker run -p 6333:6333 \